Last updated 5th January 2021.

 How to look after your family’s mental health during this time

-The following websites offer a range of tips and advice:
+The following details offer a range of tips and advice:

 ChatHealth, run by Somerset’s Public Health Nursing team, offers parents, carers and families of under-fives the opportunity to seek confidential advice and support on a range of concerns, such as infant feeding and nutrition and parenting and child development, from their local health visiting team by text.

 Parents and carers with children and young people aged five to 19 will also be able to text the local school nursing team in the same way for parenting advice and support.